 You can use single crochet, double crochet or any stitch, to have different height in the bobble stitch.
 Width can also be varied by having less or more stitches.
 If half double crochet is used to make the stitch, it is called Puff Stitch.

-A variation of the Bobble stitch is the Puff Stitch, and as with many of the advanced stitches, there are several variations of the Puff stitch to make this soft and squishy crocheted fabric.
-A puff stitch is easy to make and is similar to a half double crochet, but it has more yarn overs and loops, before the yarn is pulled through to complete the stitch.
+A variation of the Bobble stitch is the Puff Stitch.
+As with many of the advanced stitches, there are several variations of the Puff stitch to make this soft and squishy crocheted fabric.
+A puff stitch is easy to make and is similar to a half double crochet.
+But it has more yarn overs and loops, before the yarn is pulled through to complete the stitch.

 This is the 7 loop version of the puff stitch.
 To start is the same as hdc with yo and insert the hook into the stitch, yo and pull yarn through.